agiliopadua/ilsurf/README.md

 ## Create graphene planes from crystal structure

-Download a CIF file for graphite from the Crystallography Open Database: 9011577.cif
+Download a CIF file for graphite from the [Crystallography Open Database](https://www.crystallography.net/): 9011577.cif

-Although the unit cell corresponds to an hexagonal lattice, we will create an orthorhombic simulation box.
+Although the unit cell corresponds to an hexagonal lattice, we will create an orthorhombic (all angles 90°) simulation box.

-Using VESTA, under \<Edit\>\<Bonds\> choose each bond type on the table (just one type for graphite) and tick "Do not search atoms beyond the boundary", then \<Apply\>.
+Using VESTA, under \<Edit\>\<Bonds\> choose each bond type on the table (there is just one type for graphite) and tick \<Do not search atoms beyond the boundary\>, then \<Apply\>.

-Click Boundary... and set ranges of fractional coordinates: x(max) = 26.4, y(max) = 19.9, z(max) = 1.
+Click \<Boundary...\> and set ranges of fractional coordinates: x(max) = 26.4, y(max) = 19.9, z(max) = 1.

 Add cutoff planes:

 - (2 -1 0), distance from origin 33 x d
 - (-2 1 0), distance from origin 0.1 x d

-Verify that the edges of the graphene planes are matching, with no duplicate atoms (only the bonds across box boundaries missing).
-Then \<Export Data...\> to XYZ format (do not save hidden atoms).
+Verify that the edges of the graphene planes are matching, with no duplicate atoms (only the bonds across box boundaries should be missing).

+Q. Count the number of unit calls along each perpendicular direction.

 Check that you have 680 atoms per plane.
 You can choose z(max) to control the number of planes.
+For the following work we will use 4 planes, so set z(max) accordingly.

+Then \<Export Data...\> to XYZ format (do not save hidden atoms).

 ## Simulation box with periodic graphene planes